Financing Available! We have financing options available for your next project. Learn more →

 Read Our Local Reviews

-We’d be glad to review your Concrete Footer Lenoir City TN project and answer any questions you may have about our services, materials, or installation process.
+We’d be pleased to discuss your Concrete Footer Lenoir City TN project and answer any questions you have about our services, materials, or how the installation process works.

-A properly planned Concrete Footer Lenoir City TN protects your foundation by making sure the design fits soil conditions, structural load, and frost-depth realities.
-Proper installation and on-time repair reduce long-term risk and help preserve your home’s value.
+A properly planned Concrete Footer Lenoir City TN protects your foundation by matching design to soil, load, and frost-depth realities.
+Correct installation and timely repair reduce long-term risk and help protect your home’s value.

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.